danwfreeman/flap-nav/Readme.md

         "weather",
         "nyc weather"
       ],
-      "title": "10 day forecast",  // title is the name of the final link with assoicated href "href": "https://weather.com"  // can be any valid href value },
+      "title": "10 day forecast",  // title is the name of the final link with associated href "href": "https://weather.com"  // can be any valid href value },
     {